What is Blue Monday and is it really the most depressing day of the year?

 Why is the third Monday of January believed to be the most depressing day of the year?
 And how can we boost our mental health during this gloomy period?

-Every year, much of the media focuses on a specific day – the third Monday in January – as the most depressing of the year.
-It has become known as Blue Monday, but it’s a myth.
+At the start of every year, much of the media focus on a specific day: the third Monday in January.
+It’s been designated as the most depressing day of the year and given the name ‘Blue Monday.’
+But it’s a myth.

 Yes, the comedown after Christmas – overeating, overspending and failed New Year’s resolutions – can give people a case of the doldrums.
 But the concept of Blue Monday was dreamed up by marketing executives who were trying to persuade people to book their next vacation.
-But the idea of Blue Monday seems to have stuck.
+Somehow the idea of Blue Monday seems to have stuck.

 How to beat Blue Monday

 Psychologist Kari Leibowitz is a Fulbright scholar who says we should look to Scandinavia, where people live with some of the darkest, longest winters and yet are consistently ranked as the happiest people in the world.
 Leibowitz moved to Tromso, Norway, to see how people thrived through the long winters.
 She says embracing a “winter mindset” is key, and that people in Norway see winter as a time for opportunities and enjoyment, rather than a time to dread.
-Leibowitz discovered a concept called “friluftsliv” – or open-air living – and says it’s important to wrap up warm and get outside to feel the elements.
+Leibowitz discovered a concept called ‘friluftsliv’ – or open-air living – and says it’s important to wrap up warm and get outside to feel the elements.

 Doctors around the world are now prescribing a dose of nature to help people stay well.
 Marc Berman, a psychologist from the University of Chicago, says there is solid evidence that increased exposure to nature improves our physical and mental health.
 Access to nature improves sleep, reduces stress, increases happiness and reduces negative emotions.
 Being in green spaces can also boost our cognitive function, including focus and attention, memory and creativity, in people both with and without depression.